Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 Start Your Day at Elvis Presley’s Memphis

 You’ll start your day at Elvis Presley’s Memphis complex.
-This is where parking is located as well as the ticket office.
+This is where parking is located, as well as the ticket office.
 You’ll check in for your tours here and take a short bus ride across the street to see the Graceland mansion.

 Plan for Enough Time